lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 ### `Cyprus_BudgetedNetwork`

-The `Cyprus_BudgetedNetwork` file implements the budget-constrained wastewater network expansion scenarios.
+The `Cyprus_BudgetedNetwork` file implements the budget-constrained wastewater network expansion configurations.

 This part of the workflow applies a maximum admissible new-pipe length derived from the available sewer-network budget.
 Instead of connecting all demand immediately, the code explores how different planning priorities affect coverage, cost, and spatial distribution under a fixed investment constraint.